evant/binding-collection-adapter/README.md

 You need to provied your items and an `ItemView` to bind to the layout.
 You should use an `ObservableList` to automaticaly update your view based on list changes.
-However, you can use any `Collection` if you don't need that functionality.
+However, you can use any `List` if you don't need that functionality.

 ```java
 public class ViewModel {